BA/MA Degree Requirements in History of Art

 Admission to the BA/MA program is restricted to current Johns Hopkins University undergraduate history of art majors who are pursuing the honors track in the department, including writing a senior honors thesis.
 Admission is based on outstanding performance in previous History of Art courses.

 Students considering a five-year program are expected to declare their interest during the spring semester of their junior year.
 Prior to application, students must consult with the director of undergraduate studies, their faculty adviser, and the department administrator.
-A formal graduate application must be submitted by the departmental deadline for graduate admissions in the fall semester of the senior year for admission to the program in the spring of the senior year, meeting the requirement for concurrent status.
+A formal graduate application must be submitted via the graduate school admissions site by the departmental deadline for graduate admissions in the fall semester of the senior year for admission to the program in the spring of the senior year, meeting the requirement for concurrent status.
 In the senior (fourth) year, students are to devise a program of study that would best prepare them to do advanced work in their final (fifth) year.
 All requirements for the BA must be completed by the end of the fourth year.

 In the MA (fifth) year, students must: